ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 #.
 Go to the `PyAnsys GitHub account <https://github.com/pyansys>`_ and select the
    repository that you want to clone.

-   Because the list of repositories is quite long, you might want to use the ``Find a repository`` option to search for the repository that you want to clone.
+   Because the list of repositories is quite long, you can use the ``Find a repository`` option to search for the repository that you want to clone.
 For example, you can seach for "theme" to find the ``pyansys-sphinx-theme`` repository.

 #.
-On the right, click the green ``Code`` button to drop down a list of options.
+In the upper right corner of the repository, click the green ``Code`` button to
+   drop down a list of options.

 #.
-To the right of the HTTPS entry, click the clipboard icon to copy the path to
+To the right of the ``HTTPS`` option, click the clipboard icon to copy the path to
    the repository.

 #.
 Go back to Windows Powershell and type ``git clone`` and then click the right